-Judicial and Statutory reviews- Charles has experience drafting pre-action letters, pleadings and skeleton arguments in a range of town and country planning matters including:
+Judicial and Statutory reviews- Charles has experience drafting pre-action letters, pleadings, and appearing as sole counsel in the High Court in a range of town and country planning matters including:

 - a grant of a planning permission which impinged on a neighbour's private rights and its Article 1 Protocol 1 ECHR implications